brionip/code-challenge/README.md

 -	Serverless framework was used to build and deploy the application on AWS.
 Serverless uses Cloudformation to deploy resources mentioned in the serverless YAML file.
 -	S3 bucket was used to host the ReactJS app instead of running EC2 instance as it would be cost effective.
 -	Backend consists of API Gateway, Lambda and Dynamo DB to store the data which auto-scales on demand.
--	The serverless framework YAML files has below listed declaration: o	1.
-Function: Lambda function o	2.
-Events: It contains the API Gateway details such request type, CORS, etc o	3.
-Resource: It has Dyanamo table declaration such as table name, attributes, schema. o	4.
-IAM Role statement: It is set of instruction to give appropriate rights to the resources.
+-	The serverless framework YAML files has below listed declaration:<br>
+	1. Function: Lambda function <br>
+	2. Events: It contains the API Gateway details such request type, CORS, etc <br>
+	3. Resource: It has Dyanamo table declaration such as table name, attributes, schema. <br>
+	4. IAM Role statement: It is set of instruction to give appropriate rights to the resources. <br>
 -	Please refer the architecture overview diagram below:

 ![alt text](https://github.com/brionip/code-challenge/blob/master/AWS-Diagram.png "Architecture Overview Diagram")